Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Interaction & User Testing (Week 8 - 12)

-With Ellie's go-ahead (a rating of 5/5, her usual scale for communicating when a product or idea fully meets her expectations), I got to work making the text field interactive enough to test the usability of the design.
+With Ellie's go-ahead, I got to work making the text field interactive enough to test the usability of the design.

 She rated the transition from main board to "selected card" view a 5/5, verifying that the reduction in clutter decreased her strain significantly.